 Area of High Risk This is a risk source that requires mitigating actions because it exceeds the risk acceptability criteria for either the general population (1.00 FE/mpy) or for sensitive sub-populations (0.30 FE/mpy).
 TSSA identifies these risk sources as safety issues that require risk management strategies.
 These strategies can include regulatory actions (such as Director's Orders), as well as advisories and bulletins, collaborative partnerships with stakeholders and public education.
+Area of Low Risk Risk sources that are well below the risk acceptability criteria are within broadly acceptable levels due to TSSA's preventive/predictive inspection programs.
+While TSSA considers these risk sources as not being of immediate concern, it continues to monitor and oversee these sources using the various regulatory tools available, such as engineering reviews and periodic inspections.
 Area of Medium Risk When a risk source approaches the risk acceptability criteria, TSSA utilizes enhanced monitoring.
-TSSA considers these risk sources to be potentially emerging areas of risk and are monitored (including investigating specific incidents in the affected program area) and/or addressed through mitigation strategies.
-Code Adoption Document (CAD) The default regulatory instrument for mandatory requirements of general application, such as the adoption of codes and standards.
+TSSA considers these risk sources to be potentially emerging areas of risk and monitors (including investigating specific incidents in the affected program area) and/or addresses them through mitigation strategies.
+Code Adoption Document (CAD) The Code Adoption Document (CAD) is a default regulatory instrument for mandatory requirements of general application, such as the adoption of codes and standards.
 This instrument is used to identify and communicate changes to TSSA-specific requirements.
-Compliance Rate The percentage of periodic inspections compliant with the Technical Standards and Safety Act, 2000 (the Act) and its associated regulations.
-Director's Order A regulatory decision made by a statutory director under the powers given to him/her as per the Act.
+Compliance Rate The Compliance Rate is the percentage of periodic inspections compliant with the Technical Standards and Safety Act, 2000 (the Act) and its associated regulations.
+Director's Order A regulatory decision made by a Statutory Director under the powers given to him/her as per the Act.
 Director's Order, Limited Use (s.
 27) Places limits on the operation of a thing that is found to be defective or to not comply with the conditions of its authorization after the thing is fabricated or installed.
 27. A director may, (a) establish the limits of operation and use of things that are found to be defective or do not conform with its authorization after fabrication or installation; (b) permit the operation and use of such thing within such limits as are prescribed, or if there are no such limits, as the director considers safe.
 Director's Order, Public Safety (s.
 31) Used only where there is or may be a demonstrable threat to public safety and the subject matter has not otherwise been provided for in the Act or its associated regulations.
 It can require regulation, use or disuse of specified things.
-31. In cases where there is or may be a demonstrable threat to public safety, a director may make an order with respect to the following matters if they have not otherwise been provided for in this Act, the regulations or a Minister's order: Requiring and establishing the form and location of notices, markings or other forms of identification to be used in conjunction with equipment or other things that are prescribed.
-Regulating, governing and providing for the authorization of the design, fabrication, processing, handling, installation, operation, service, testing, filling, replacement, blocking, dismantling, destruction, removing, alteration, service heat may fully, replacement, blocking, dismantling, destruction, removal from service and transportation of any thing, whether new or used, or a part of a thing and any equipment or attachment used in connection with it.
-Disability-Adjusted Life Year (DALY) A DALY of 1.0 is the loss of one year of healthy life of a single person due to an injury.
-Please see Appendix M for a full description.
-Injury Burden Quantified health impact determined by integrating injuries and fatalities observed across the population exposed to TSSA-regulated devices/technologies over a period of time.
-The DALY metric is used to combine injuries and fatalities into a single metric.
-The injury burden is expressed in the units of fatality- equivalents per exposed population (in millions) per year.
-Refer to Appendix M for additional details.
+31. In cases where there is or may be a demonstrable threat to public safety, a director may make an order with respect to the following matters if they have not otherwise been provided for in this Act, the regulations or a Minister's order: 1.
+Requiring and establishing the form and location of notices, markings or other forms of identification to be used in conjunction with equipment or other things that are prescribed.
+2. Regulating, governing and providing for the authorization of the design, fabrication, processing, handling, installation, operation, access, use, repair, maintenance, inspection, location, construction, removing, alteration, service, testing, filling, replacement, blocking, dismantling, destruction, removal from service and transportation of any thing, whether new or used, or a part of a thing and any equipment or attachment used in connection with it.